sanderland/katrain/README.md

   *  Adjust the number of visits or maximum time allowed in the settings.
 * KataGo crashes with out of memory errors, how can I prevent this?
   * Try using a lower number for `nnMaxBatchSize` in `KataGo/analysis_config.cfg`, and avoid using versions compiled with large board sizes.
   * If still encountering problems, please start KataGo by itself to check for any errors it gives.
+  * Note that if you don't have a GPU, or your GPU does not support OpenCL, you may not be able to use KataGo.
 * How can I play on larger boards?
   * For windows, change the `katago` setting to `katrain\KataGo\katago-bs52.exe`.
 For other operating systems, you need to compile your own KataGo version with higher limits.